yuxuan-lou/Colossal-AI-tutorials/step-by-step-en-zero.md

-# Pretrain GPT-2 on single GPU with ZeRO
+# Step by step: Pretrain GPT-2 on single GPU with ZeRO
 [Code](https://github.com/hpcaitech/ColossalAI-Examples/tree/main/language/gpt)

 Generative Pre-trained Transformer-2 (GPT-2) is an autoregressive language model created by OpenAI.
 It uses deep learning to produce human-like text.